The Lauder brothers have often been written about as rich heirs who occasionally make spectacular gifts.

 That is the important pattern.

-The Lauders did not simply donate to an outside charity.
+The Lauders did more than donate to an outside charity.
 They built one, funded it repeatedly, and treated it as a long-horizon instrument.

 Leonard and Ronald built in different directions, but with the same scale of ambition